GlitchTech/decorated-file-input/README.md

 An Enyo 2 Decorator for the &lt;input type="file"> HTML element, also known in Enyo 2 as {kind:"enyo.Input", type:"file"}

+For a demo of the Decorated File Input, visit <a href="cs.clemson.edu/~tkimmet/JMTK?page=fileInput">this page</a>.

+<b>NOTICE: this component does no server communication internally.
+For a complete usage and implementation guide, see below.</b>
 ###Published Properties###

 ```